 Unfortunately, I turned 59 this birthday, NOT 49!

 I pushed on reading in bed past midnight.
 I had switched books, trying to read a few chapters from Michael Caine’s biography and Bob Hawke’s reflections.
 And I had made a start on Dalton Trumbo’s Johnny Got His Gun.
-But as so often happens when I read in bed, sleep defeated me.
-I posted a status update to the ABC Book Club at 9 AM:
+But as so often happens when I read in bed, sleep defeated me, and I posted a status update to the ABC Book Club at 9 AM:

 I fell asleep after midnight with chapter 55 on my nose.
 Determined to finish the last chapters over breakfast this morning to reach my goal of 59.
 After all, it’s still 30 March and my birthday in my birth country, England!